LinShiwei/LinShiwei.github.io/_posts/2016-07-19-Using-Jekyll-and-Github-Pages-to-build-your-own-blog-[macOS].md

 Here you can launch automatic page generator to generate your site quickly.
 But in this circumstance you don't need to, because we are going to build website using jekyll.

-After create the repository, your should clone it to your mac.
+After creating the repository, your should clone it to your mac.
 I suggest your using [Github Desktop](https://desktop.github.com) to do it.

 ### Step Two